PlumpMath/DesignPattern-314/src/design_pattern/creational/singleton/README.md

 - when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code.

 ## Participants
--### Singleton
+### Singleton
-    * defines an Instance operation that lets clients access its unique instance.
+- defines an Instance operation that lets clients access its unique instance.
-     *asd
-    * may be responsible for creating its own unique instance.
+- may be responsible for creating its own unique instance.

 ## Consequences
 The Singleton pattern has several benefits: